AkhatorEnosa/recipe_app/README.md

 - [Learn Expo Tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial for creating a project that runs on Android, iOS, and the web.
 - [Node.js Documentation](https://nodejs.org/en/docs/): Understand the backend runtime environment.
 - [Express Documentation](https://expressjs.com/en/starter/installing.html): Learn how to build APIs with Express.

-## Join the Community

-Connect with other developers building universal apps:

-- [Expo on GitHub](https://github.com/expo/expo): Contribute to the open-source platform.
-- [Discord Community](https://chat.expo.dev): Chat with Expo users and ask questions.
-- [Node.js Community](https://nodejs.org/en/community/): Engage with the Node.js ecosystem.

 </xaiArtifact>